purplehazech/puppet-syslogng/README.md

 ```

 Let's say you have some services that need logpaths.
 You can use the create_resources
 api on the main class to specify the logpaths you need.
-Services usually consist of a
+Logpaths usually consist of a
 log entry and its needed filters and destinations.

 ```puppet